 When I was pregnant with Sawyer, Aaron would bring me food home from his friend Corey’s house and this Indian inspired chicken curry was one of my favorites.
+I also love those vegan chicken korma from Plant Alternative.
 They would hang out and play video games and Corey would cook food.
 This was long before I started cooking and the idea of someone making curry from scratch was kind of mind blowing.
 I thought that curry was complicated and something you could only find at a restaurant, made by specially trained chefs.
 It really is super easy and requires just a few ingredients, most of which we usually have on hand.

 - diced tomatoes